Gholtes/recommendation-engines/README.md

 ## API End Points

 #### Add Transaction Data
-Pass in transactions to the ```\add``` endpoint to add these to the database.
+Pass in transactions to the ```/add``` endpoint to add these to the database.
 This will automatically populate user and item data tables.

 **Request:**
 - **user**: unique user id, [str]